zhang-haozhe/LeetcodeSolutions/README.md

-# 238. Product of Array Except Self
+# 41. First Missing Positive

-Given an integer array nums, return an array answer such that answer[i] is equal to the product of all the elements of nums except nums[i].
+Given an unsorted integer array nums, find the smallest missing positive integer.

-The product of any prefix or suffix of nums is guaranteed to fit in a 32-bit integer.

 Example 1:

-Input: nums = [1,2,3,4]
+Input: nums = [1,2,0]
-Output: [24,12,8,6]
+Output: 3
 Example 2:

+Input: nums = [3,4,-1,1]
+Output: 2
+Example 3:

-Input: nums = [-1,1,0,-3,3]
+Input: nums = [7,8,9,11,12]
-Output: [0,0,9,0,0]
+Output: 1

 Constraints:

-2 <= nums.length <= 105
+0 <= nums.length <= 300
--30 <= nums[i] <= 30
+-231 <= nums[i] <= 231 - 1
-The product of any prefix or suffix of nums is guaranteed to fit in a 32-bit integer.

-Follow up:

-Could you solve it in O(n) time complexity and without using division?
+Follow up: Could you implement an algorithm that runs in O(n) time and uses constant extra space?
-Could you solve it with O(1) constant space complexity?
-(The output array does not count as extra space for space complexity analysis.)

 # Result:

-Runtime: 248 ms, faster than 39.12% of Python3 online submissions for Product of Array Except Self.
+Runtime: 32 ms, faster than 83.96% of Python3 online submissions for First Missing Positive.
-Memory Usage: 22.6 MB, less than 7.37% of Python3 online submissions for Product of Array Except Self.
+Memory Usage: 14.2 MB, less than 75.30% of Python3 online submissions for First Missing Positive.

 # Solution:

 Time complexity: O(n)
-Space complexity: O(1)
+Space complexity: O(n)

-The gist to solve this problem is to store the products from left and the products from right.
-Therefore, we create two arrays to store the products.
-After that, create an array that stores the products of these two arrays on the corresponding positions.
+I solved this problem by using a map.
+The point of using a map is to skip sorting.

+The first step is to filter out the non-positive elements from the list, because they do not have any impact on the final result.

+Then, we take care of the edge cases: if the list is empty, or if it does not start from 1, 1 is the the first missing positive number, so return it.

+After this, we set the first missing positive to be the biggest number in the list + 1.

+This is when the map comes into play: it associates each number with its next positive number.
+When traversing through the finished map by key, once a missing number is found, the program compares the stored first missing number and the current missing number and stores the smaller one.
+Once done, return the smallest missing positive number it has ever found.